letsencrypt/acme-spec/draft-barnes-acme.md

 : The server nonce that the server previously associated with this challenge

 signature (required, object):
+: A signature object reflecting a signature over the signature-input by the requested private key.
+The algorithm used in this signature object MUST match the algorithm requested by the server.

 : The ACME signature computed over the signature-input using the server-specified algorithm